Sandro Carrara

 Sandro Carrara (May 17, 1964) is a Swiss scientist, professor at the Swiss Federal Institute of Technology EPFL, in Lausanne, Switzerland.
 He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and he is mainly known for his pioneering work in the emerging area of co-design of bio/nano/CMOS interfaces as well as for his contributions to the design of nanoscale biological CMOS sensors.
-He is now the Editor-in-Chief of the IEEE Sensors Journal, one of the largest among more than 200 IEEE publications.
+He was the Editor-in-Chief of the IEEE Sensors Journal, one of the largest among more than 220 IEEE publications.

 Life

 Carrara studied electronics at the Institute of Technology in Albenga, Italy, physics at the University of Genoa, Italy, and received a PhD from the University of Padua, Italy in 1998.
 He held a postdoctoral position at the University of Genoa, where he then became research associate and professor of optical and electrical biosensors at the Department of Electrical Engineering and Biophysics (DIBE).
 He was also professor of nanobiotechnology at University of Bologna (Italy), before joining EPFL in Lausanne, Switzerland, in 2007.